 - Another Freemium Financial Model Template, by Andrew Chen

 - Financial Model for SaaS Startups, by Gary Gaspar

-- If you are willing to pay a subscription, there are a bunch of software options to help you, like Foresight, StartupFinancialModel.com, LivePlan, and more.
+- If you are willing to pay for the service, there are a bunch of software options to help you, like FinModelsLab, Foresight, StartupFinancialModel.com, LivePlan, and more.

 In the video below from the Denver Founder Institute, startup expert Jim Franklin (Former CEO of SendGrid and FI Mentor) explains many of the topics discussed above in greater detail.

 Get more insights from the world's leading entrepreneurs on Founder Insight Podcasts.

 The Founder Institute is the world’s premier pre-seed startup accelerator, with chapters across 180+ cities and Graduates that have built companies exceeding $20B in estimated value.
 In the Founder Institute, high-potential entrepreneurs and teams can get the critical support network and structured process needed to build an enduring company.

 Learn more at FI.co/overview, or apply to build a startup in the Washington DC Founder Institute today.